earobinson95/emilyarobinson--blogdownSite/content/home/contact.md

 weight = 70  # Order that this section will appear.

 title = "Contact"
 subtitle = "I would love to connect.
-Please contact me at: emily.robinson@huskers.unl.edu."
+Please contact me at: erobin17@calpoly.edu."

 # Automatically link email and phone?
 autolink = true